KATHRYN MARSDEN

 'Huge knowledge, plain speaking, great flashes of funniness and, as is always the case in all Kathryn's writing, great humanity.
 A book that offers a truly refreshing approach to getting well.'

-Barbara Griggs, author of The Green Pharmacy and the Sun newspaper's alternative health columnist.
+Barbara Griggs, author of The Green Pharmacy and former Sun newspaper's alternative health columnist.

 Good Gut Healing is published by Piatkus